 For the veteran themselves

 The veteran can request recorded copies of their discharge papers directly from the King County Archives.
 There is no charge for copies of the discharge papers, but the veteran must show identification to Archives staff showing that they are the person listed on the recorded DD-214.

 For a relative or representative of the veteran

 Any relative or representative of the veteran must fill out the Request for Access form (PDF) and have it recorded with the King County Recorder’s Office.
 Once the person has the recorded form, they can take it to the King County Archives to acquire copies of the DD-214’s.

-Easements can be challenging to research because they exist in different ways (as a separately recorded document, as text that's included in or attached to a deed, as a figure drawn on a recorded plat map...) and because they serve different purposes (access, drainage, utilities, slope, etc.).
+Easements can exist in different forms (as a separately recorded document, as text that's included in or attached to a deed, as a figure drawn on a recorded plat map...) and because they serve different purposes (access, drainage, utilities, slope, etc.).